-Warning letters can also be sent for students who are not demonstrating a sustained diligence towards their studies.
+Warning letters can also be sent for students who are not demonstrating a sustained and diligent effort towards their studies.
 In this case, the letter will specify which coursework the student needs to complete.

 Students are given the opportunity to resolve the N-warning letters by submitting their overdue work/assessment task.
-A student who resolves their N-warning letters is deemed to have satisfactorily completed their ROSA course.
+A student who resolves their N-warning letters is deemed to have satisfactorily completed their RoSA course.